 When looking at the inventory window, you can switch to a different character by selecting that character's portrait.
-When in Avadon, you can access the inventory for all of your characters.
+When in your Hand camp, you can access the inventory for all of your characters.
 It is a good idea to hang on to some quality equipment for all of your characters, even ones you don't normally use.